Vaibhav13kamat/Vaibhav13kamat/README.md

 - 🌱 I’m currently learning Machine Learning.
 - 👯 I’m looking to collaborate with other devs.
 - 🥅 2022 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love Football.
+- ⚡ Fun fact: I love Football⚽.

 ### Connect with me: